If we need to contact you, we will contact you on this email.

 Your name please so that we can credit your work.

-Stella Inger was born in Born in Tashkent, Uzbekistan, Russia and spent her early childhood there.
-Her family shifted to the United States when she was seven years old.
-She spent her early childhood in Sherman Oaks, California.
-“We came as refugees,” says Inger, while being interviewed by the Arizona Jewish Post in her office at KGUN9 television, where she works as a news anchor.
+Stella Inger was born in Tashkent, Uzbekistan, which was then part of the Soviet Union.
+Her family immigrated to the United States when she was seven years old.
+Although the family initially lived in Sherman Oaks, California, their journey to the U.S. began in a more complex way.
+“We came as refugees,” Inger recalled in an interview with the Arizona Jewish Post, conducted at KGUN9 television, where she worked as a news anchor.
 “We lived for six months in Italy waiting to be ‘adopted’ by a Chabad rabbi who brought us to Sioux City, Iowa.”

-Describing her early life and transition to the US, Inger says, “was a culture shock for my parents,” a Russian stay at home mom and home maker and her father, a businessman.
-The family stayed in Iowa for little over a year before moving to Los Angeles, California where relatives also moved to after leaving Russia.
-“They told my parents to move there, that there was more opportunity for work in L.A.,” says Inger.
+Describing the transition, Inger remembered the cultural shock her parents experienced.
+Her mother was a stay-at-home homemaker, and her father was a businessman.
+The family lived in Iowa for just over a year before relocating to Los Angeles, California, where they joined relatives who had also emigrated from the Soviet Union.
+“They told my parents to move there, that there was more opportunity for work in L.A.,” said Inger.
+Adjusting to her new environment wasn't easy.
 “I remember first going to school there.
 I had a hard time communicating.
 It took about six months to speak English well enough to make friends.”

-Even at a young age, growing up in the cultural mash up that is America, she still could understand the differences in cultures.
-Inger would recall saying, “being in America, I realized there was a difference between being Jewish here and in Tashkent,” which some people couldn't really understand, she felt the need to explain to others.
+Despite such challenges, Stella recognized cultural differences early on.
+“Being in America, I realized there was a difference between being Jewish here and in Tashkent,” she reflected.
 “We became very involved in the L.A.
 Jewish community.
 Our culture, our heritage is very important to us.”

-She initially studied at Los Angeles Valley College and later shifted to University of Southern California where she got her bachelor’s degree in broadcast journalism in the year 2005.
-During her time at USC, she also worked as a personal banker.
-Inger likes to spend her free time hiking and exploring the splendors of Arizona with her pet dog.
-She practices yoga and loves cooking.
-She also spends her time lending a helping hand to the animal community.
+Stella began her studies at Los Angeles Valley College before transferring to the University of Southern California, where she earned a bachelor’s degree in broadcast journalism in 2005.
+While attending USC, she also worked as a personal banker.
+In her free time, Stella enjoys hiking through the scenic landscapes of Arizona with her pet dog.
+She practices yoga, loves cooking, and actively supports animal welfare causes.

-Stella Inger was named as the Best TV Personality in the Desert by the local newspaper in California, The Desert Sun.
-She was also honored with the Best Use of Social Media in a Newscast award from the LA Press Club.
-She has received two Emmy nominations.
-Her first nomination was in the year 2007 for her investigative report in the wake of September 11 attacks related to Americans converting to Islam.
-Her second Emmy nomination was in 2010 for anchoring the morning show.
-She was named the Woman of the Month by Midlifebachelor.com in the year 2008, when she was working at KPSP-TV which is a CBS affiliate.
+Stella has earned significant recognition throughout her career.
+She was named Best TV Personality in the Desert by The Desert Sun, a local newspaper in California.
+She also received the Best Use of Social Media in a Newscast award from the Los Angeles Press Club.
+Stella has been nominated for two Emmy Awards: first in 2007 for an investigative report on Americans converting to Islam post–September 11, and again in 2010 for her work anchoring a morning show.

 Source you received the information from. eg. personal experiences, acquaintances, web-links, etc